Esri/arcgis-maps-sdk-flutter-samples/lib/samples/edit_feature_attachments/README.md

 ## How to use the sample

-Tap a feature on the map to open a callout displaying the number of attachments.
-Tap on the info button to view/edit the attachments.
-Select an entry from the list to download and view the attachment in the gallery.
-Tap on the floating action button '+' to add an attachment or long press to delete.
+Tap a feature on the map to open a bottom sheet displaying the number of attachments.
+Tap on the view icon button to view the attachments.
+Tap the delete button to remove the attachments.
+The top Add Attachment allow you to add attachments to the feature.

 ## How it works

 1. Create a `ServiceFeatureTable` from a URL.
 2. Create a `FeatureLayer` object from the service feature table.
-3. Select features from the feature layer with `selectFeatures`.
+3. Select features from the feature layer with `selectFeatures()`.
-4. To fetch the feature's attachments, cast to an `ArcGISFeature` and use`ArcGISFeature.fetchAttachmentsAsync()`.
+4. To fetch the feature's attachments, cast to an `ArcGISFeature` and use`ArcGISFeature.fetchAttachments()`.
-5. To add an attachment to the selected ArcGISFeature, create an attachment and use `ArcGISFeature.addAttachmentAsync()`.
+5. To add an attachment to the selected ArcGISFeature, create an attachment and use `ArcGISFeature.addAttachment()`.
-6. To delete an attachment from the selected ArcGISFeature, use the `ArcGISFeature.deleteAttachmentAsync()`.
+6. To delete an attachment from the selected ArcGISFeature, use the `ArcGISFeature.deleteAttachment()`.
-7. After a change, apply the changes to the server using `ServiceFeatureTable.applyEditsAsync()`.
+7. After a change, apply the changes to the server using `ServiceFeatureTable.applyEdits()`.

 ## Relevant API

+* applyEdits
+* fetchAttachments
+* deleteAttachment
-* ApplyEditsAsync
+* addAttachment
-* DeleteAttachmentAsync
+* ArcGISFeature
 * FeatureLayer
-* FetchAttachmentsAsync
-* FetchDataAsync
 * ServiceFeatureTable
-* UpdateFeatureAsync

 ## Additional information